noaione/naoTimesUI/README.md

 The Login screen is adapted from [Simple Register/Sign Up Form](https://tailwindcomponents.com/component/simple-registersign-up-form) by [Scott Windon](https://tailwindcomponents.com/u/scott-windon)

 Credits originally to the Author.
-This project also heavily utilized TailwindCSS, JQuery and EJS for it's website design.
+This project also heavily utilized TailwindCSS, cash-dom and EJS for it's website design.